kotolex/surrealist/README.md

  - import or export data (you should use http connection or cli tools for that)
  - import or export ML files (you should use http connection or cli tools for that)

-Transports use query where it is possible, for compatibility, in all other cases CompatibilityError will be raised
+Transports use query where it is possible, for compatibility, in all other cases if you use these methods on transports -CompatibilityError will be raised

 ## Connect to SurrealDB ##